NetCordDev/NetCord/Documentation/guides/http-events/aws-lambda.md

 To get started, create a new project using the `serverless.AspNetCoreMinimalAPI` template.
 If you aren't familiar with this template, refer to the AWS documentation linked in the note above.

-Once generated, we need to clean up and optimize the configuration.
+Once generated, clean up and optimize the configuration.

 ### Upgrading to the HTTP API
 By default, the template configures a REST API.
-We can optimize costs and performance by switching to the newer HTTP API.
+You can optimize costs and performance by switching to the newer HTTP API.
 Make the following changes to your `serverless.template` file:

 [!code-diff[serverless.template](AWSLambda.HttpInteractions/serverless.template.diff)]

 ### Removing Unnecessary Files
-Remove the `Controllers` directory with its contents as they are not needed.
+Remove the `Controllers` directory and its contents - they are not needed for this setup.

 ### Enabling Native AOT
 To reduce your app's cold start times in a serverless environment, we highly recommend enabling Native AOT compilation.
 Update your project file as follows: